graydon/ivy-notes/markdown/macro definition.md

 ensure rng(y)
 ```

-IVy will instantiate the definition like this:
+Ivy will instantiate the definition like this:

 ```
 axiom rng(y) <-> exists Y. f(Y) = y
 ```

-In fact, all instances of the macro will be alternation-free, since IVy guarantees to instantiate the macro using only [[ground term|ground terms]] for the constant arguments.
+In fact, all instances of the macro will be alternation-free, since Ivy guarantees to instantiate the macro using only [[ground term|ground terms]] for the constant arguments.
 A macro can have both [[variable|variables]] and constants as arguments.
 For example, consider this definition:

 ```
 definition g(x,Y) = x < Y & exists Z. Z < x